-  This is first in a series of blogs discussing Florida’s lien laws.
+This is first in a series of blogs discussing Florida’s Construction lien laws.
 These will start with the basic questions and move through Florida’s Construction Lien laws from the start of a project through completion.

 RIGHT TO LIEN

 I am often asked – by both owners and all types of tradesmen and suppliers – whether the work being performed on a given project is subject to Florida’s lien laws.
 More specifically, whether an individual or company has a “right to lien.”
 As an initial point of reference, construction liens are subject to Florida Statutes, Chapter 713.
-To understand whether work being performed on a project is lienable, we must first determine whether the person or entity is considered a “Lienor” pursuant to Florida’s lien laws.
+Furthermore, to understand whether work being performed on a project is lienable, we must first determine whether the person or entity is considered a “Lienor” pursuant to Florida’s lien laws.
 Under 713.01 (18), a “Lienor” is defined as a person who is:

 - A contractor;